describo/profiles/profile-docs/classes-and-inputs.md

 -   `required`: Whether this property is required to have a value and be defined.
 -   `multiple`: true || false.
 Whether the value for this property is a singleton or an array of values.
+-   `hide`: true || false (default: false).
+Whether the property should not be shown.
+-   `readonly`: true || false (default: false).
+Whether the property should not be shown but made readonly.
+-   `group`: If a layout is defined, this defines the group to which the property is added.
 -   `type`: An array of data types or entities that can be the value for this input.

 Properties can link to entities: